Wednesday, March 27, 2024

 Unconditional probability of life = Prob (Organic configuration)

-The highly organized yet highly complex configurations of life are such a small statistical class in the immense sea of randomness that the probability of organized complexity arising by chance can be neglected even given the immense number of trials supplied by a universe billions of years old and billions of light years across.
-The dimensions of space-time, even if measured in billions, doesn't even scratch the surface of probabilities so deeply negatively logarithmic that one has to get past billions of zero digits to the right of the decimal point before one hits non-zero digits.
+The highly organized yet highly complex configurations of life are such a small statistical class in the immense sea of randomness that the probability of organized complexity arising by naked chance can be neglected even given the immense number of trials supplied by a universe billions of years old and billions of light years across.
+The dimensions of space-time, even if measured in billions, doesn't even scratch the surface of unconditional probabilities so deeply negatively logarithmic that one has to get past billions of zero digits to the right of the decimal point before one hits non-zero digits.
 Hence, the probability of life being generated can only be significant if the right pre-conditions exist.
 That is:

 Conditional probability of life ~ significant = Prob(Organic configuration, right conditions)